 The project team is facilitating the communication and engagement of public and private financing experts.
 In addition, we are working to establish relationships with organizations addressing water quality issues in ecosystems other than the Chesapeake Bay, including the Puget Sound in Washington and the Narragansett Bay in Rhode Island.
 The idea is to create an incubator within the Chesapeake Bay watershed that can be informed by the experiences and successes of other communities across the country.

-The Environmental Finance Center, through the support of the William Penn Foundation in Philadelphia, Pennsylvania, recently launched the Delaware River Watershed Innovative Financing Strategy Project.
-The EFC and its project partners will convene an expert environmental financing panel charged with identifying innovative and scalable options for financing Delaware River watershed restoration and protection efforts.
-The panel’s work will result in a financing strategy that will enable the William Penn Foundation and its funding partners to allocate capital and funding in a way that is catalytic and ultimately successful in protecting water resources across the region.
+The Environmental Finance Center, through the support of the William Penn Foundation in Philadelphia, Pennsylvania, launched the Delaware River Watershed Innovative Financing Strategy Project.
+The EFC and its project partners convened an expert environmental financing panel and identified innovative and scalable options for financing Delaware River watershed restoration and protection efforts.
+The panel’s work resulted in a financing strategy that enabled the William Penn Foundation and its funding partners to allocate capital and funding in a way that is catalytic and ultimately successful in protecting water resources across the region.